zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to delete an order.
+1. Home Chef chooses to delete an order.
-2. Home chef enters details in required format.
+2. Home Chef enters details in required format.
-3. BTBB displays deleted order.
+3. BTBB informs Home Chef that order has been deleted.

    Use case ends.